A GPU Parallel Algorithm for Computing Morse-Smale Complexes: Algorithm

-Consider nodes belonging to consecutive levels in Figure~\ref{fig:condensed-graph}, in particular between level-0 and level-1.
-We first multiply $A$\textsubscript{$1s-j$} $\times$ $B$\textsubscript{$j-j$} and store the result in $A$\textsubscript{$1s-j$}, which establishes connections between level-0 and level-2 nodes.
+Consider nodes belonging to consecutive levels in \autoref{fig:condensed-graph}, in particular between level-0 and level-1.
+We first multiply $A$\textsubscript{$1s-j$} $\times$ $B$\textsubscript{$j-j$} and store the result in $A$\textsubscript{$1s-j$}, which establishes connections between level-0 and level-2 nodes with multiplicity.
 Each successive multiplication of $A$\textsubscript{$1s-j$} with $B$\textsubscript{$j-j$} establishes connections between level-0 and the newly discovered level.
-A special case arises in the traversal when a node is revisited at multiple levels.
-Such a node appears at different depths from the source and each unique visit should be recorded.
-We update the sequence of matrix operations to ensure that these special cases are handled correctly by maintaining a storage matrix $A\textsuperscript{*}$\textsubscript{$1s-j$} that collects all newly discovered paths after each iteration.
+A simple sequence of these matrix operations may not result in the desired set of path traversals.
+In particular, if a node is revisited at multiple levels, it appears at different depths from the source and each unique visit should be recorded.
+We ensure that such nodes are also handled correctly by updating the sequence of matrix operations so that it maintains a storage matrix $A\textsuperscript{*}$\textsubscript{$1s-j$} that collects all newly discovered paths after each iteration.
 We describe the procedure in detail below.

 Initialize four matrices with their respective edges as follows: $A$\textsubscript{$1s-j$}, $B$\textsubscript{$j-j$}, $B\textsuperscript{*}$\textsubscript{$j-2s$}, $D$\textsubscript{$1s-2s$}.
 We maintain $A\textsuperscript{*}$\textsubscript{$1s-j$}, which iteratively records newly discovered paths.
 Each iteration multiplies $A$\textsubscript{$1s-j$} with $B$\textsubscript{$j-j$} to yield a matrix $C$\textsubscript{$1s-j$}, after which we add matrix $A$\textsubscript{$1s-j$} to $A\textsuperscript{*}$\textsubscript{$1s-j$}.
 The newly discovered paths in $C$\textsubscript{$1s-j$} become the input frontier $A$\textsubscript{$1s-j$} for the next iteration’s multiplication.